-We purchase the bedside sleeper products and test it with our product team.
-We will also consult the market users and evaluate the users preference.
+We purchase the bedside sleeper products and test them with our product team.
+We will also consult the market users and evaluate the user’s preferences.
 No free sample will be accepted from vendors or re-seller – Guaranteed.

 Co-Sleeping with your Baby

 The inexplicable, unbreakable new bond between a mother and her newborn almost compels her to be with her child at all times.
 As is if to reciprocate this gesture, the baby also seems to have an unquenchable demand for their mother’s presence.
 It is so even to sleep.
 If the cries of her baby do not get her up to go check up on it, her own “mother’s worry instinct” might.

 As such, many mothers count it as a huge blessing and relief when they can sleep close to their children.
 Because let us face it.
 Taking care of your newborn can be madly exhausting, and even though it is one of the most beautiful connections of nature, tiredness does not give you a pass.

 There are two main ways that mothers choose to share the same sleeping space with their babies.
 Some prefer to sleep in the same beds as their baby.
 This is known as bed-sharing.
 As romantic as it sounds, it sometimes causes more harm than good to the baby.
 The second option is room-sharing.
 That is to have a little play area with a bassinet or portable cot in the same room as the mother sleeps in.
 One kind of room-sharing is quite novel.
 You can imagine the joy on the faces of mothers to find out that a bedside sleeper attaches to bed.
 That way, they can still sleep close to their babies, without exposing them to any harm.